 When to buy shares?

 Finally, we turn to one of the most important investor questions: When is the best time to buy and sell shares?
-Many investors who want to build up wealth through stock market trading ask themselves the question of the right time to enter and exit the market.
+Many investors who want to build up their portfolio through stock market trading ask themselves the question of the right time to enter and exit the market.
 The somewhat sobering answer to this is: the perfect moment to enter the market or exit a stock market commitment cannot be predicted.
 Despite all the possibilities, investors only hit the right moment with a lot of luck.
 The fact is: If you wait for the right moment, you have already missed it.
 The following methods can help to at least get closer to the perfect entry point.

-Various economic indicators can give signals for future price developments.
+Various economic indicators may give signals for future price developments.
 These include, for example, various performance reports on the economic situation of a country (GDP figures, etc.), the inflation rate, the oil price trend and the ECB interest rate trend.
 The most important methods for finding the best time to buy shares are technical analysis and fundamental analysis.

 Technical analysis examines the past price development of a share or an index for conspicuous price formations – depending on the chosen strategy or method, other patterns/signals are important.
 As a rule, technical analysis analyses charts, which is why it is also called “chart analysis” or “chart technique”.